bjoern-sellnau/vaccine/README.md

 Tool
 ----

-Vaccine will have a command line tool in addition to the [GUI](http://www.vaccinejs.com).
-The tool is not built yet.
+Vaccine has a command line tool in addition to the [GUI](http://www.vaccinejs.com).
+The tool has the ability to build with only a minimal `component.json`, to run a development server, and to create a barebones library from a template.
+Some of the options that must be set when using the GUI can be automatically detected when using the tool.

+The tool is organized as several commands (like git).
+Each command can be shortened if it is unambiguous.

 ### Installation ###